COVID-19 vaccines in pregnancy

 COVID-19 vaccines are safe if you are, or plan to become pregnant

 You can safely get the COVID-19 vaccine before becoming pregnant or in any trimester of pregnancy.
-It is important that you stay up to date with your vaccines and receive all recommended doses of the COVID-19 vaccine, including booster doses.
+It is important that you stay up to date with your vaccines and receive all recommended doses of the COVID-19 vaccine.

 Getting the vaccine during pregnancy will increase your protection against COVID-19 infection and reduce the risk of severe illness and complications related to COVID-19 infections in pregnancy.
 Studies have found that the antibodies your body develops following vaccination can be passed to your baby, which can help provide protection after birth.